 It’s hard to believe an idyllic, 25-acre nature park surrounding duckweed-covered ponds and a slough exists between industrial Columbia Boulevard and the airport, but here it is.
 Not only is it a nature lover’s dream, full of tadpoles, nutria, kingfishers and herons, but with mild currents and nature viewing opportunities aplenty, it makes for a perfect kayak and canoe spot for little ones.
 (No swimming here, though — boating and hiking only.)

-As of June 18, Big Surf! is not open; check their website for the latest updates.
 This indoor water park features multiple slides, a wave pool, a snack bar and a 29-foot rock-climbing wall.
 It may not be outdoors for those super-hot days, but with enough amenities to blow most other pools in the city out of the … well, you know, your kids (and, by extension, you) probably won’t mind.
-Entry fees start at $6.50.
+Entry fees start at $8.

 Though it’s technically for Kennedy School hotel guests, this warm, lushly landscaped courtyard oasis is open to the public for a small fee.
-Kids are allowed between 11 am and 6 pm, but as a clerk chided a line of parents on one recent visit, “The soaking pool is supposed to be a relaxing experience; we’ve had some complaints about children, so no splashing.”
-This costs $5 per person, but is free for immediate neighborhood residents.
-COVID update: Reservations required during COVID-19.
+Kids are allowed between 10:30 am and 6:30 pm, but as a clerk chided a line of parents on one recent visit, “The soaking pool is supposed to be a relaxing experience; we’ve had some complaints about children, so no splashing.”
+This costs $5 per child ages 3-11, $10 for 12 and up, but is free for immediate neighborhood residents.

 “Going to the coast” means different things to different people, whether it’s video poker at Chinook Winds or shopping for tchotchkes in Seaside, but for families, it’s hard to beat the quaint, small town charm of Manzanita.
 An old-fashioned main street of shops and restaurants leads to a flat, scenic beach perfect for even very young kids to look for driftwood or make sand castles, and its 1 hour 45 minute proximity to Portland makes for a totally doable day trip.
 It can be windy, though, so be sure to bring jackets, even if it’s 90 degrees in the valley.